-Occupational, Physical, and Speech therapists work together to
+Occupational and Physical therapists work together to

 coordinate the best services for your child.